bra1n/townsquare/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: "Feature request: "
+title: "Feature Request: "
 labels: enhancement
 assignees: ''